shenyifu/my_jigsaw_game/README.md

 ## Manual

-1. click to pick piece
+1. left click to chose piece and around in board/ right click to force one piece
 2. move piece to board, when close to placeholder, placeholder show different color
 3. click to release piece
 4. if all piece correct, show success page